NilsWild/PiggyBank/README.md

     It then notifies all the listeners that are interested in the transfer event.
 - **accounttwin**: manages the accounts and their balances.
 It takes the transfer events and uses them to update the balances of the accounts.
+- **transferclassification**: classifies the transfers into different categories.
+It uses the transfer events to classify the transfers.
+- **moneyconversion**: converts the money from one currency to another.

 ## Spring
 The project uses Spring Boot to provide WebServices.
 The SPIs of the Domain are implemented as Spring Components and